rodrigoelp/little-stories/Unlikely adventures/20-Chapter-20.md

 He provided a convincing argument by shruging.

 She walked back, to the Smith's gate and stared at the walls.
-The tiny sparse decoration hinted the direction she oath to follow.
+The tiny sparse decoration hinted the direction she ought to follow.

 She lifted her hand to her face and tightly pinched her nose bridge whilst keeping her eyes closed - *"And you kept this information secret because?"*